-from the that-seems-like-a-problem dept
+from the and-a-wish-list-it-shall-likely-remain dept

 Clinton's tech travails are all over the headlines, including the lax security of her home-brewed email server and her documented struggles with fax machines — and the recently disclosed hacking of the Democratic National Committee's emails won't do much to burnish her party's image of cyber competence.

 But Trump's hardly a candidate for the Geek Squad either, despite the prolific round-the-clock tweeting strategy he uses to dominate the headlines.
 He has boasted that he hardly ever sends emails — and, like Clinton, he often relies on staff to print news articles off the internet.

 “I’m just not a believer in email,” Trump said during a news conference Wednesday where he criticized Clinton's use of a private server when she was secretary of State.